CentsOfFate/Wedding-Outfit/README.md

 My recommendation for the wedding (Groomsman Required, Guests Optional, but Recommended)
 * Navy Suit
 * White Dress Shirt - Spread Collar
 * Navy OR Burgandy Tie - Solid and Wool.
-Not Patterned or Silk.
-More on this later
+Not Patterned or Silk, more on this later
-* Walnut/Tan Oxfords - Plain or Brogues are fine.
-More on this later
+* Walnut/Tan Oxfords - Plain or Brogues are fine, more on this later

+## Shopping List

+### White Dress Shirt - Spread Collar